 - Once you have installed the new faucet, before you turn the water on, you will want to check the connections for leaks and screw the aerator back on.

-Rather opt for a professional plumber to replace your faucets?
-Call our plumbing office locations in Winchester, Alexandria, and Leesburg, M.E.
+Call one of our locations in Winchester, Alexandria, and Leesburg, M.E.
 Flow covers the entire Northern Virginia area and has a professional plumber in your neighborhood.
-Call us today or fill out the form on this page Or, call us to inquire about purchasing new faucets.